|

 2. Provide extensive engineering data on the mechanical properties of materials used in electrical contacts, such

 as copper and aluminum alloys, with emphasis on copper alloys.
+Similar engineering data are also provided for materials used in arcing contacts, with emphasis on silver-base alloys.
 Effects of such material-processing parameters as heat

 treatment, metalworking etc are covered.
-The relevance of these data on connector design and performance are addressed,
+The relevance of these data on the design and performance of connectors/switches are addressed,

 3. Review basic principles of surface chemistry and relate these principles to the "workings" and choice of lubricants